Going For Gold: How Olympic Advertising Sticks The Landing Every Time.

 Advertising Campaigns That Capture The Olympic Spirit Are The Gold Standard.

 In Olympic advertising, campaigns that capture the Olympian spirit serve as the gold standard for marketers, embodying the ideals of unity, perseverance and excellence that define the Games.
-Simone Biles’ “Pause Is Power” ad for Powerade in the 2024 Paris Olympics highlights her remarkable resilience and strength and emphasizes the importance of recharging and reflecting.
+Simone Biles’ “Pause Is Power” ad for Powerade does this incredibly well.
+It highlights her remarkable resilience and strength while emphasizing the importance of recharging and reflecting.

 “Pause Is Power” uses visuals that highlight Biles in various training scenarios and life moments, juxtaposed in a moment of reflection while performing a gymnastics routine.
 The imagery communicates that strength doesn’t always mean pushing through; sometimes, it means recognizing when to step back, reinforcing the Olympic spirit, which values resilience, determination and the courage to confront personal challenges.